 If you have a Cold do not dry ? the mucous with syrups or bring, b use Pepto Quinine Tablets.
-They J. only cure the cold but improve t general health.
+They to only cure the cold but improve t general health.
 25c per box.

-WM.
+Wm.
 D. HOUSE

 Will carry passengers to South-Bend every Thursday.
-Leaving Buchapan at 7:30 and returning from street car depot at 4 p.m.
+Leaving Buchanan at 7:30 and returning from street car depot at 4 p. m.
 Engage your seats.
-Fare 50 cents, round trip

-Money to loan on improved farms at sixnd even per cent according to amo unt and time.
+Fare 50 cents, round trip even per cent according to amount and time.
 Farms for sale \$30 per acre and upward.
-Ab stracts of Title and titles examined.
-Telephone Telephone vill be sent by first mail, prompt service and owest prices.
+Abstracts of Title and titles examined.
+Telephone orders at our expense, if in a hurry, and abstracts vill be sent by first mail, prompt service and